 The ’10w30′ engine oil also has a low-temperature rating of 10 and a high-temperature rating of 30.
 The main difference between 5w30 and 10w30 is their viscosity at higher temperatures.

-10w30 oil is better for hotter climates or for engines that operate under heavy loads and generate more heat during operation.
-This is why it’s more suited for older engines, as they tend to run hotter than newer models.
+10w30 oil is better for hotter climates or engines that operate under heavy loads and generate more heat.
+This is why it’s more suited for older engines, which tend to run hotter than newer models.

 5w30 vs 10w30 – What is the difference?

 The main difference between 5w30 and 10w30 engine oil is their viscosity in hot temperatures.
 5w30 is thinner and better suited for colder climates or newer engines, while 10w30 is thicker and better for hotter climates or older engines.

 Some other differences may include the type of additives used in the oil, which may affect its performance and compatibility with certain engines.
 In addition, 10w30 may also be slightly more expensive than 5w30.

 It’s important to check your owner’s manual or with a trusted mechanic to determine the best type of engine oil for your specific car and driving conditions.
 Using the wrong oil can impact your engine’s performance and lifespan.
 Always make sure to regularly check and change your engine oil as recommended by vehicle manufacturers to keep your engine running smoothly.